han3zeng/political-science-ntu/textbook/1-politics-and-political-science/3-Theory-in-Political-Science.md

 ## Theoretical Frameworks

 ### Behavioralism
+* Three main viewpoints
+    * traditional
+        * abstract, concept
+    * behavioral
+        * data driven
+    * postbehavioral
+        * combine traditional and behavorial viewpoints

 * cause
+    * focus more on **institutions**
+        * the formal structures of government
-    * only focus on constitution (not practical, only get abstract concept)
+            * constitution (not practical, only get abstract concept)
-        * good constitution but fail
+              * result: good constitution but fail
                   * Soviet Union -> dictatorship
                   * Germany's Weimar Republic
 * consequence
-    * need to focus more on institution -> Behavioralism
+    * need to focus more on practical implementations -> Behavioralism

 * Behavioralism
     * focus more on how politics really worked, not how it was supposed to worked